• Menu

 Boreas Pass in the fall.
 Photo by: Dave Soldano

-At its summit travelers are able to catch a glimpse of what life used to be with an abandoned section house, rustic cabins, and railroad remnants.
+At its summit, travelers can catch a glimpse of what life used to be with an abandoned section house, rustic cabins, and railroad remnants.

-Typically Boreas Pass closes the first Monday of November and re-opens late spring.
-In 2021 the pass opened in the second week of June.
+Typically, Boreas Pass closes the first Monday of November and reopens late spring.
+Last year, the pass opened in the second week of June.

 As seasonal closures can vary from year to year, depending on the weather, always be sure to check road conditions, particularly in the winter, with the Colorado Department of Transportation.